aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-data-operations/specify-attribute-value-length/_index.md

 ```
 Congratulations!
 You've successfully specified the attribute value length using Aspose.GIS for .NET.
 ## Conclusion
 This tutorial provided a glimpse into the powerful capabilities of Aspose.GIS for .NET, allowing you to seamlessly work with geospatial data in your applications.
-Experiment with different features, explore the [official documentation](https://reference.aspose.com/gis/net/), and unlock the full potential of geospatial development with Aspose.GIS.
+Experiment with different features, explore the [documentation](https://reference.aspose.com/gis/net/), and unlock the full potential of geospatial development with Aspose.GIS.
 ## Frequently Asked Questions
 ### Q: How can I obtain a temporary license for Aspose.GIS for .NET?
 A: You can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).